 Just In: FCT Minister Wike Under Fresh Probe as Details Emerge

-Minister of the Federal Capital Territory, Nyesom Wike, has come under intense scrutiny after attending the 2025 Asia Pacific Cities Summit and Mayors’ Forum in Dubai, United Arab Emirates, with his two sons.
+The minister of the Federal Capital Territory, Nyesom Wike, has come under intense scrutiny after attending the 2025 Asia Pacific Cities Summit and Mayors’ Forum in Dubai, United Arab Emirates, with his two sons.

 Source: Twitter

-Images from the summit showed Wike’s sons wearing delegate tags and seated beside him during several sessions of the international forum, which brought together mayors and city leaders from across the world to discuss urban development and sustainability.
+Images from the summit showed Wike’s sons wearing delegate tags and seated beside him during several sessions of the international forum, which brought together mayors and city leaders from around the world to discuss urban development and sustainability.

 “When e reach your turn, carry your enemies travel.”